upstash/ratelimit-js/README.md

 });
 ```

-If enabled, the ratelimiter will keep a global cache of identifiers and their reset
+If enabled, the ratelimiter will keep a global cache of identifiers and their
-timestamps, that have exhausted their ratelimit.
-In serverless environments this
+reset timestamps, that have exhausted their ratelimit.
+In serverless
-is only possible if you create the ratelimiter instance outside of your handler
+environments this is only possible if you create the cache or ratelimiter
-function.
-While the function is still hot, the ratelimiter can block requests
+instance outside of your handler function.
+While the function is still hot, the
-without having to request data from redis, thus saving time and money.
+ratelimiter can block requests without having to request data from redis, thus
+saving time and money.

 Whenever an identifier has exceeded its limit, the ratelimiter will add it to an
 internal list together with its reset timestamp.
 If the same identifier makes a